MrinalParashar-T/todo-app-CLI-python/README.md

-# todo-app-python
+# To-Do App (Python)

 A simple CLI-based To-Do application built using Python with file handling support.

-Features include adding, deleting, and marking tasks as complete, with persistent storage using a text file.
+## Features
+- Add tasks
+- View tasks
+- Delete tasks
+- Mark tasks as complete
+- Data stored in a text file

+## How to Run
+python to-do_app.py

+## Tech Used
+- Python
+- File Handling